 Manik met Enoch, a Sri Lankan grad student.
-They began to pray together to reach university students for Christ.
-They started small Bible-discussion groups, allowing students both non-believers and Christians, to share, discuss and to ask faith-based questions without judgment.
-Manik said they majored on 4 ‘R’s – Raising (our voices in prayer), Rice (eating together often), Relationship (building friendships of trust) and Rescue (sharing the Gospel story).
-As the group become friends and relationships thrived, international students started coming to faith, and attending the church-plant in the town.
+They began to pray together to reach University of Essex students for Christ.
+They started Bible discussion groups, allowing students – both non-believers and Christians – to share, discuss, and ask faith-based questions without judgment.
+Manik and Enoch focused on 4 R’s: Raising (our voices in prayer), Rice (eating together often), Relationship (building friendships of trust) and Rescue (sharing the Gospel story).
+As the group become friends and relationships thrived, international students started coming to faith and attending the church plant in the town.

 As God continued to open doors for Manik to share the gospel, he continued to say yes.
-For the past 12 years, Manik and his wife Maple have lived and worked in Bangkok, Thailand, as cross-cultural missionaries.
-In 2012, they began to plant All Nations Bangkok, a small, yet vibrant bi-lingual NAMS base community and church.
-Having raised up leadership for All Nations, they are preparing to return to Singapore to establish a global office and base for NAMS there.
-As Global Executive of NAMS, Manik leads the day-to-day missionary and indigenous work in 14 countries, as well as partnerships in about 20 other countries with the aim of helping plant new communities of faith through intentional disciple-making.
+For 12 years, Manik and his wife Maple lived and worked in Bangkok, Thailand, as cross-cultural missionaries.
+In 2012, they began to plant All Nations Bangkok, a small yet vibrant bi-lingual NAMS community and church.
+Having raised up leadership for All Nations, they established a global office and base for NAMS in Singapore.
+As Global Executive of NAMS from 2017-2022, Manik led the day-to-day missionary and indigenous work in 14 countries as well as partnerships in about 20 other countries with the aim of helping plant new communities of faith through intentional disciple-making.

 “There’s an old church planting adage that says, ‘It’s easier to have babies than to raise the dead,’” Manik said.
-“Sometimes it’s hard to cast vision for church-planting within an established church because people have gotten settled and comfortable in their community.
+“Sometimes it’s hard to cast a vision for church-planting within an established church because people have gotten settled and comfortable in their community.
 But a church that does not reproduce itself will eventually die.
-So making the effort to send and go with a team to another part of the city or state with Christ’s mandate to make disciples of all peoples – it’s a lot of fun and hard work, but it’s a way for the church to re-create itself in new ways.”
+So making the effort to send and go with a team to another part of the city or state with Christ’s mandate to make disciples of all peoples – it’s a lot of fun and hard work, but it’s a way for the church to recreate itself in new ways.”

-Even as he leads NAMS globally, Manik is also pursuing a Master of Arts in Intercultural Studies with an emphasis in church planting, using the hybrid model, at Asbury Seminary.
+Even as he led NAMS globally, Manik also pursued a Master of Arts in Intercultural Studies with a specialization in Church Planting at Asbury Seminary through the hybrid model.
 This model couples online learning with week-long intensives on the Kentucky campus.

-“Studying online while I continue my work in Bangkok challenged me to grow,” he said.
-“As it is a missions degree, the learning that I’ve been a part of has really focused on sharpening our understanding and formation as missionary leaders and disciple-makers in our different contexts.
-The instructors are top-notched, and I’ve learned so much from my cohort of fellow workers who are serving with or leading new church-plants, existing churches, organizations or just exploring missional ministry.”
+“Studying online while I continued my work in Bangkok challenged me to grow,” he says.
+“As it is a missions degree, the learning really focused on sharpening our understanding and formation as missionary leaders and disciple-makers in our different contexts.
+The instructors are top-notch, and I’ve learned so much from my cohort of fellow workers who are serving with or leading new church plants, existing churches, or organizations, or just exploring missional ministry.”